Davenport Vineyards Horsmonden Dry White

 Description

-Stunning new release of this benchmark wine, from the superlative 2018 vintage.
+Stunning new release of this benchmark wine.
 'The holy grail of English still white wine.'
 JancisRobinson.com

 The days of dismissing English wines are, happily, long behind us and all that remains is to convert all our winemakers to organic practices.
 It’s something that Will Davenport has taken to like a duck to water and his vibrant, super-fresh, citrus white is a joy to drink.
 As a light to medium-bodied white, you want to serve it with a dish not too strong in flavour.